mosra/m.css/doc/pelican.rst

     # You may need sudo here
     pip install pelican

+Note that using the m.css theme or Pelican plugins may require additional dependencies than just Pelican --- documentation of each lists the additional requirements, if any.
 Once you have Pelican installed, create a directory for your website and bootstrap it:

 .. code:: sh